andrey-kar/loader_api/README.md

 # loader_api
-loader_api.py - script for saving data from source to db api_loader_dag.py - file for airflow
+loader_api.py - script for saving data from source to db, api_loader_dag.py - file for airflow